 Papermerge DMS consists of the following components:

 Worker (there may be one or multiple workers)

-Websockets server (optional).
+Websockets server (optional)

 The essential parts of Papermerge DMS deployment are RESTful backend server and one or multiple workers.
-The frontend and websockets server are optional.
+The frontend and websockets servers are optional.
 They provide so called official graphical user interface of Papermerge DMS.
 If you don’t plan to use Papermerge DMS via web GUI, you can safely skip frontend and websockets parts.

 RESTful Backend Server